 ‘That doesn’t answer my question, you know?’

-‘All right, then let me rephrase it: Who are your characters?’
+‘All right, then let me rephrase it.
+Who are your characters?’

-After a while, she finally says something about how every character she creates is somebody she doesn’t get to be in this lifetime.
+After a while, she finally says something about how every character she creates is someone she doesn’t get to be in this lifetime.

-‘I wish other people could see what I see.’
-I whisper.
+‘I wish other people could see what I see,’ I whisper.

 But for now, I don’t want to wake up from this dream.

 It’s still too early.

 Jax looks at the notes.
 I look over his shoulder.
 He asks me if I think this is wrong.
 Well, as I always like to say, people get what they want and usually hate it after.
 But that only happens when they have to choose one thing over another.
 As for me, I don’t want to have to choose between life and prose anymore, not now.
 I don’t want to hate myself for making the wrong choice, and I don’t want to choose.
 I just want to live and write to tell the stories—but I can do that later.